 Wilt Chamberlain is widely considered to be one of the greatest and most dominant players in NBA history.
 It is hard to believe that Wilt, who was 7'1", was conceived by parents who were of average height but that was the case.
 Wilt's dad, William Chamberlain, was only 5'8".
 His mom, Olivia Ruth Johnson, stood at 5'9".

 Only his hands seemed a result of that union for he had incredibly small hands for a man of 6'10".
-He could palm the ball but couldn't dunk and control the ball like even so many small guards.
+He could palm the ball but couldn't dunk and control the ball like so many small guards.
 Because of this, Tom Nissalke, the Rockets' coach, gave him a series of hand-stretching exercises, like those for a pianist.
-He possessed the hands of a 5'9" man and his teammate Rick Barry once joked that if his hands were proportionate to his body, the league would have to outlaw him.
-It was probably due to the fact that he had to work extra hard to overcome this limitation which ironically resulted in him being one of the game's best rebounder.

 He had reached his full height when he was 19 and was one of the most sought-after college basketball prospects in history.
 He became the first player to enter professional basketball directly from high school.

 Gheorghe’s height is the result of a pituitary gland condition.
-Almost immediately after he was selected in the second round of the NBA draft by Washington, he underwent surgery to eliminate a tumor on his pituitary gland.
-It is highly likely he would have grown past 7'7" if he didn't undergo that surgery.
+He would probably still be tall if he didn’t have this condition, just not 7'7".
+Almost immediately after he was selected in the second round of the NBA draft by Washington, he underwent surgery to eliminate the tumor on his pituitary gland.

 The former Washington Bullets and New Jersey Nets player didn't start playing basketball until he was 14.
 He enjoyed playing soccer and was encouraged to try out basketball because he stood at almost 7'0" at that age.
 His career was unfortunately derailed by injuries.